charley-padron/Stock-Analyzer/README.md

 This program analyzes the constituents of the S&P 500 by calculating the MACD and RSI to determine if the stock is in oversold or overbought conditions.
 The historical data is from IEX in JSON format.
-The stock symbol, MACD, and RSI are saved to a CSV file that is read by another program to determine if the stock should be bought.
+The stock symbol, MACD, and RSI are saved to a CSV file that is read by an automated trading program using E-Trade's API to determine if the stock should be bought or shorted.

 More features will be added with the next versions, such as adding a database to remove the need for CSV files, complete further analysis of the stocks, and finally integrating this program with the automated trading program.